rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieve-list-of-rate-and-absolute-limits-limits.rst

     GET /limits

-This operation retrieves the current rate limits and absolute limits for your account.
+Retrieves the current rate limits and absolute limits for your account.

 Applications can programmatically determine current account limits by using this API operation.